Max Kepler Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles' 4.20 team ERA ranks 16th across all league pitching staffs.
+- The Orioles have a 4.18 team ERA that ranks 16th among all MLB pitching staffs.

-- Orioles pitchers combine to surrender 106 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to give up 106 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- The right-hander last pitched on Monday against the New York Yankees, when he threw six innings, allowing two earned runs while giving up five hits.
+- In his most recent appearance on Tuesday against the New York Yankees, the righty threw six innings, giving up four earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.